CREATINE

 Added benefits of creatine supplementation.
 Creatine supplementation can have some extra benefits to cognitive performance for vegetarians and vegans, who do not have any dietary creatine intake due to not consuming animal products.
 A study found that a creatine supplement intervention in omnivores and vegetarians/vegans showed improvements in cognitive function (memory, learning and performance) in the latter group, but no significant improvements in the omnivorous group.
 This could demonstrate an extra benefit for vegetarians/vegans of creatine supplementation.

 How to supplement with creatine.
 Creatine is a fairly tasteless white powder, so can be added to pre-workouts, or juices if you would like to add flavor.
 It can be drunk on its own with water and will have a mildly detectable taste.
-3-5g per day, near to your workout time on training days, or at any time on rest days is sufficient to experience benefits over time.
+Use 3-5g per day, near to your workout time on training days, or at any time on rest days is sufficient to experience benefits over time.
 Creatine takes a little while to take effect, around 28 days for your intramuscular stores to increase.

 Like all our products our creatine is routinely tested for heavy metals by ourselves via third party laboratories.
 World renowned testing laboratory Labdoor also independently tested our creatine, you can check out their results here.